 All consultations are made by appointment.
-The surgery is open each day Mon - Fri 08.30 to 18.30 with some earlier and later times on a variety of days.
-We do offer personalised lists, and if you are not sure of the name of your GP you can check on your repeat prescription side slip, or please ask us.
-We would ask you to try and see your usual doctor whenever possible as this improves continuity of care.
+The surgery is open each day Mon - Fri 08.00 to 18.30 with some earlier and later times on a variety of days.
 We do offer a variety of appointments bookable in advance, but you may need to plan your routine appointments further in advance to secure your usual doctor.
 Please try to prioritise which of your problems you want the doctor to deal with during the consultation as each appointment is scheduled for 10 minutes.
 It may be that your doctor will ask you to make another appointment if you have several problems to ensure there is adequate time.
-If you wish to book a routine appointment online you will need to register for this service.
-Please clickfor further information.

 HGV/PSV Medical Examination Appointment Bookings